olxgroup-oss/libvips-rust-bindings/README.md

 As a first step, it runs the bindgen to generate unsafe calls to the C libvips library.
 After this is generated, a C code is compiled and executed.
 This code introspects the operations and outputs them as text.
 This text is parsed and then generates the `error.rs` and the `ops.rs` modules.

 Those are basically safe wrappers on top of the also genereated bindings.
 Though not widely tested, all the memory cleaning should be working as expected.
 Important to note that all "vips" prefixes in the naming were removed from the operations's names.

-The version numbers from this crate will follow the main libvips versions for major and minor numbers.
-Meaning that the version from this crate correspond to the respective from libvips.
-The patch numbers will be independent from libvips versions.

 ## How to use it